Sharia savings accounts at Raisin UK

 If the profit rate should unexpectedly decrease, you can either continue with the new lower profit rate or break the deposit with all the profit you’ve accrued to date at the original higher rate.
 This has never happened before with UK protected Sharia savings accounts.

 Our Sharia savings accounts all comply with UK banking regulations, which guarantees that your original deposits are always protected.

 What are Sharia savings accounts?

-Sharia-compliant savings accounts offered by Islamic banks differ from regular savings accounts in that rather than paying interest, which is against Islamic law, your savings and are grown through the payment of ‘profits’.
+Sharia-compliant savings accounts offered by Islamic banks differ from regular savings accounts in that rather than paying interest, which is against Islamic law, your savings grow through the payment of ‘profit’.